What does CPE mean?

 CPE stands for Cost Per Engagement.
 The CPE price is the price that gets paid when an ad is engaged with.
 An engagement can be anything from pausing or muting a video to submitting contact details.
 So depending on what the ad is about, these campaigns can pay either very poorly or very well.

 CPE means Cost Per Engagement and is a strange combination of a CPC and CPA campaign (and not in fact a mega-romantic subsection of advertising).
-An engagement is a catch-all term which means any interaction with an ad, and therefore is a strange thing to be paying out on.
+An engagement is a catch-all term that means any interaction with an ad and therefore is a strange thing to be paying out on.
 The theory is that the biggest hurdle for advertisers is to get users to notice their ads in the first place, so if they are clicking on ads and taking any action at all, that is a positive.

 Some advertisers are very careful with this sort of campaign, and will only pay for engagements with some sort of meaning (like playing a video).
 Others will pay for all engagements including pausing, muting or closing an ad.